richelbilderbeek/babette_article/response_letter/response_letter.md

 > L28.
 Tools exist for species phylogenies that are not trees as well,
 > so substitute "phylogenetic tree" with "phylogeny".

-Agree.
+Agreed.
 Fixed.

 > [x] L31.
 "Figure ??" ?

-Completely agree.
+We completely agree.
 Fixed.

 > [x] L91.
 Is this the equivalent of running BEAST2 with an empty alignment?